• Skip to primary navigation

 RECIPE BY Teri & Jenny

-Prep Time: 10 minutes mins
+Prep Time: 20 minutes mins

 Cook Time: 45 minutes mins

-Servings: 8
+Servings: 12

 INGREDIENTS

-• 6 tablespoons unsalted butter, divided
+• 8 tablespoons unsalted butter divided

-• 6 ounces Italian sausage
+• 8 ounces Italian sausage casings removed

 • 1 medium onion diced

-• 2 ribs celery, diced
+• 2 ribs celery diced

 • 14 dried mission figs, quartered

-• 2 tablespoons thyme
+• 2 tablespoons minced thyme

 • 1 tablespoon thinly sliced chives

-• 2 ½ cups warm chicken stock or vegetable stock
+• 2 ½ cups warm chicken stock (or vegetable stock)

 • salt and pepper to taste